PeterLenting/topography-game/README.md

 •	W3C CSS validation was used to validate CSS.
 •	JSHint was used to validate JavaScript.

+Eventhough we only had one lesson, I really wanted to test my game using Jasmine.
+It turned out that one lesson wasn't nearly enough to make that possible and even the tutors of Code Institue weren't able to help me out.
+For this reasson I decided to ask some more people to play, and that way, test the game manually.

 ## Deployment
 The project was built using Cloud9 and Visual Studio Code.
 I committed the project and pushed it up to Github using Bash.
 During the development of the game, there were some issues with AWS / Cloud9.
 As one of the consequences it was required to push minor updates to github to make them visible for the Code Institute Tutors.
 This of course is not realistic for a project in real live, but does mean that some of the commits in the repository are only done for the tutors and would not have been done if this was a 'real' project.

-### To view the deployed version of this project I needed to:
+### How to view the deployed version of this project
 Log in to Github
 1. Select PeterLenting/game from the list of repositories.
-2 .Select Settings from the navbar near the top of the page.
+2. Select Settings from the navbar near the top of the page.
 3. Scroll down to where it says 'Github Pages', go to the subtitle labelled 'Source', click it and  change the source to 'master branch'.
 4. The page is then automatically refreshed and ready for deployment.
 It can take up to 10 minutes for it to be viewable.
 5. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.